History of foreign relations of China: 1990s

 Beginning in 1992, China began to balance its relationships with North and South Korea.
 It normalized its diplomatic relations with South Korea in 1992 while continuing its strategic relationship with North Korea.

-To combat the threat of militant Islam-fueled separatism in Xinjiang and to cement relations with the Central Asian states following the Soviet Union's dissolution, China signed the 1996 Treaty of Enhancing Military Mutual Trust in the Border Areas with nearby Kazakhstan, Tajikstan, Russia, and Kyrgyzsan at a meeting in Shanghai.
+To combat the threat of militant Islam-fueled separatism in Xinjiang and to cement relations with the Central Asian states following the Soviet Union's dissolution, China signed the 1996 Treaty of Enhancing Military Mutual Trust in the Border Areas with nearby Kazakhstan, Tajikistan, Russia, and Kyrgyzstan at a meeting in Shanghai.
 The group of nations began meeting in 1997 as the "Shanghai Five" (and continuing into the 2000s as the Shanghai Cooperation Organisation).

 China increased its reputation among its neighbors during the 1997 Asian financial crisis.
 Other Asian countries harshly affected by the crisis sought the United States or Japan to bail them out of the difficult economic conditions.
-As the United States and Japan moved slowly, China made a highly-regarded symbolic gesture by refusing to devalue its own currency (which presumably would have touched off a series of competitive devaluations with serious consequences for the region).
+As the United States and Japan moved slowly, China made a highly regarded symbolic gesture by refusing to devalue its own currency (which presumably would have touched off a series of competitive devaluations with serious consequences for the region).
 Instead, China contributed $4 billion to neighboring countries via a combination of bilateral bailouts and contributing to IMF bailout packages.
 In 1999, as a result of these actions, the World Bank described China as a "source of stability for the region" in one of its reports.

 Beginning in the late 1990s, China began to articulate its new security concept: that no single state, even the most powerful, is capable of coping with all security challenges alone.